Strilanc/Quirk/README.md

     `npm run test-firefox`

-5. Build the output files.
+5. Build the output.

     `npm run build`

-6. Confirm the output works by opening `out/index.html` with a web browser.
+6. Confirm the output works by opening `out/quirk.html` with a web browser.

-    `firefox out/index.html`
+    `firefox out/quirk.html`

-7. Copy `out/index.html`, `out/src.min.js`, and `out/favicon.ico` to wherever you want.
+7. Copy `out/quirk.html` to wherever you want.